RakhithJK/jgm-pandoc-wiki/Installing-the-development-version-of-pandoc-1.9.md

     cabal install -ftests        # -fhighlighting no longer needed cabal test

 The three citations tests currently fail.
-If anything else fails, or if these insntructions don't work, let me (jgm) know.
+If anything else fails, or if these instructions don't work, let me (jgm) know.